Cyfrin/aderyn/aderyn_core/templates/mcp-tool-response/tool_guide.md

 In the above example, we can say there are 2 compilation units: The first one contains A.sol and Lib.sol (Solc version 0.8.5), the second one contains B.sol and Lib.sol (Solc version 0.8.10).
 Note that Lib.sol is a floating pragma, therefore it can compile with both Solc versions.

 It is also not true that all the files in a given compilation unit are inter-dependent.
 There could be many independently operating sets of files within a compilation unit.
-The file import graph tool would provide more insight on this when inspected.

 #### **Contract class**